 A question that frequently comes up in college interviews and applications is "What have you done with your past few summers?"
-With increasingly competitive application pools to select from, admissions offices at many colleges and universities want to see that serious applicants are being proactive about their education not only during the school year, but during the summer as well.
+With increasingly competitive application pools, admissions offices at many colleges and universities want to see that serious applicants are being proactive about their education not only during the school year, also in the summer.

 Attending a summer enrichment program also gives students a taste of the college-preparatory approach to education, which mirrors the experience of attending college—from living in dorms to selecting one's own courses and budgeting study and social time.
 Not only does this help develop the strengths that come with being a strong student, it also makes the transition from high school to college much easier by preparing students for the challenges of post-secondary education.
 These programs offer a wide array of courses (ranging from very broad in scope to very specific in focus) that may expose students to new subjects and open doors to future majors and fields of study.

 Since 2010, the Reach High Scholars Program has sent at least a dozen RHS students each year to competitive two to five-week boarding programs with very positive results and feedback.
 In particular, Phillips Exeter Academy, St. Paul’s School, Brown University, and Dartmouth College have all made significant commitments to support our efforts.
 Almost all RHS students have attended such programs with substantial financial aid, only a small portion of which has come from Raymond-related sources.

 Reach High Roundtables is a summer enrichment program for rising 8th, 9th and 10th graders.
 The classes are for curious, motivated students who are interested in challenging themselves academically.

 In 2016, RHSP took over the direction of Reach High Roundtables, which was operated during the first six years by Phillips Exeter Academy.
 Reach High Roundtables is an important early component in a continuum of initiatives of RHSP that lead in later years to boarding summer enrichment programs, PSAT and SAT prep and college visits.